Acopa perpallida

 Acopa perpallida is a species of moth in the family Noctuidae (the owlet moths).
 It is found in North America.

 The MONA or Hodges number for Acopa perpallida is 9826.

+The moth is entirely white in color with dark brown colored patterns on its wings.
+The moths are found in the deserts of Southern Oregon and Idaho and also in eastern British Columbia.